SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Experiment

 In the navigation tasks of Maze2D, SAD-Flower achieves high rewards while maintaining complete constraint satisfaction.
 Since the task goals and imposed constraints are not in conflict, our method effectively balances planning performance and constraint adherence.
 Among baselines, SafeDiffuser employs a constraint-following mechanism during the diffusion sampling process to enforce state constraints, but it fails to guarantee admissibility.
 In contrast, Diffuser and FM achieve high rewards at the cost of violations in both safety and admissibility.

 In locomotion tasks, where dynamics are more complex, SAD-Flower is the only method that satisfies all constraints while maintaining strong dynamical consistency.
-Its slightly lower rewards compared to baselines stem from conflicts between the imposed height constraint and the jumping or walking behaviors required for high returns, making safety violations directly correlated with the rewards that reflect planning performance.
-For instance, CG achieves planning performance comparable to SAD-Flower in Hopper (Med-Expert) when both methods avoid safety violations.
+Its slightly lower rewards stem from conflicts between the height constraint and the jumping/walking behaviors needed for high returns, making safety violations directly impact performance.
+For instance, CG achieves similar performance in Hopper (Med-Expert) when safety is respected.
 While some methods, such as Decision Diffuser, consistently ensure admissibility, all struggle with dynamical consistency due to the complexity of the robot dynamics.

 In the Kuka Block-Stacking task, which excludes admissibility and dynamical consistency requirements, SAD-Flower leverages the simplified setting to guarantee safety while achieving rewards competitive with other safety-enforcing baselines.
 This highlights both the effectiveness and flexibility of our proposed approach.